ibm-skills-network/portals-admin-knowledgebase/docs/home.md

 - **Schedule an event**
   - Create new events
-  - Manage virtual classrooms
-  - Schedule conferences
+  - Schedule conferences, lunch & learns, hackathons, and more
   - Organize learning sessions
   - Plan educational activities